ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/RTOS2/src/using.md

 The actual state of an object is typically stored in an object specific control block.
 The memory layout (and size needed) for the control block is implementation specific.
 One should not make any specific assumptions about the control block.
 The control block layout might change and hence should be seen as an implementation internal detail.

 In order to expose control about object specific options all `osXxxNew` functions provide an optional `attr` argument, which can be left as \token{NULL} by default.
-It takes a pointer to an object specific attribute structure, commonly containing the fields
+It takes a pointer to an object specific attribute structure, commonly containing the fields:

  - `name` to attach a human readable name to the object for identification,
  - `attr_bits` to control object-specific options,
  - `cb_mem` to provide memory for the control block manually, and